egecansen/Simplified-Automation-Template/README.md

 # spriteCloud-TA-assignment

-This project is a template project includes UI & API interactions.
+This project is a template project that includes UI & API interactions.

 The Web-UI part of the project is based on Selenium & Cucumber and the API part is based on Okhttp & Retrofit.
 I used open-source libraries that I contribute to, such as Pickleib and Java-Utilities.